jrial/devscripts/README.md

 **WARNING**: every time you run install.sh, your scripts (but not configuration) will be overwritten with the contents of the local workspace.
-If you have local modifications, back up your files before running the installation script.
+If you have local modifications in your installation folder, back up your files before running the installation script.
 When implementing new features, you can edit the files in your repo, and simply run the installer to deploy so you can test your changes before committing.